Bourbon Release PartyName: Bourbon Release PartyDate: April 27, 2019Time: 11:00 AM - 7:00 PM EDTEvent Description:Bourbon release set for April 27

 Wilderness Trail Distillery n 4095 Lebanon Road n Danville, KY 40422 n www.KentuckyStraightBourbon.com

-Remember to check out our EVENTS tab for more activities and click on the business directory in the upper right corner for lots of great members too.
+Remember to check out our EVENTS tab for member activities and click on the business directory in the upper right corner to find a place to eat, play or stay at Herrington Lake, The Kentucky River or at our own State Park or Shaker Village of Pleasant Hill.